Dyserth: Overview

-The oldest industry in the village and surrounding area is mining, with lead, copper and limestone just some of the minerals being mined locally in the past.
+The oldest industry in the village and surrounding area is mining, with lead, copper and limestone just some of the minerals being extracted locally in the past.
 These quarries are still visible and form a major part of the village's geography, though mining ceased when Dyserth Quarry closed in 1981.

-Traditionally, there has been a strong Welsh language speaking community in the village and until recent times many families and village folk knew, or knew of, each other.
+Traditionally there has been a strong Welsh language speaking community in the village; and until recent times many families and village folk knew, or knew of, each other.
 This is typical of a rural community whose life often centred on its many churches and chapels.
 Many of the village's families have their roots in agriculture, with many notable farms in or around Dyserth, including Hottia, Bryn Cnewyllyn and Ty Newydd.

 Places of worship

-The Parish Church of St Bridget and St Cwyfan, of the Church in Wales (the Wales based churches of the Anglican Communion), is a Grade II* listed building.
-The church is dedicated to Saint Brigid of Kildare, and includes the name of the Celtic monk Saint Cwyfan, believed to have founded the original place of worship near the Dyserth Waterfall during the 6th century.
+The parish church of St Bridget and St Cwyfan, of the Church in Wales (the Wales-based churches of the Anglican Communion), is a Grade II* listed building.
+The church is dedicated to St Brigid of Kildare, and includes the name of the Celtic monk St Cwyfan, believed to have founded the original place of worship near the Dyserth Waterfall during the 6th century.
 The church is notable for a Jesse Window dating from the 16th century.

+The graveyard of the church is home to two of only ten surviving "hooded" tombs, a design so called for the decorative arch atop the main body of the tomb and known only from seventeenth-century North Wales.

 Dyserth Chapel, in Dyserth High Street, built in 1927, also has stained glass.
 It houses the English-speaking Horeb United Reformed Church.

 Railway

 The Dyserth branch line was opened by the London and North Western Railway in 1869 to tap limestone quarries and a lead mine.
 A passenger, parcels and goods service was introduced in 1905 to serve local needs and an expanding holiday industry.
-The company designed and built a single carriage, steam-powered Motor Train for such lines, with the Dyserth Branch using the first example.
+The company designed and built a single-carriage, steam-powered motor train for such lines, with the Dyserth branch using the first example.
 The passenger service was a success before the First World War.
 Services were doubled and an additional unit provided for the motor trains.
 After the war the motor trains were replaced by locomotive-propelled push-pull trains.
 Road competition and the 1926 General Strike ate into profits, leading the London, Midland and Scottish Railway to withdraw the passenger service in 1930.

 The line remained open for minerals, parcels and general goods until the end of November 1951, when parcels and general goods traffic ended, leaving just coal to Dyserth and limestone products from a quarry in that village.
 Coal traffic ended in May 1964, with lime and limestone traffic continuing until the line officially closed completely on 7 September 1973, although at least two special trains took stone away in 1974.

 The tracks were lifted in 1980, with the former trackbed now converted into a mixed-use footpath and bridleway.